Genomic Predictors of Recurrent Pregnancy Loss

 Detailed Description

-The following specific aims are proposed: Aim 1: Collect clinically well-characterized samples from trios (product of conception (POC), biological mother, and biological father) with unexplained RPL.
-Specifically, a cohort of 1,000 trios that are rigorously-phenotyped will be recruited, and for which couples' RPL is not attributable to known causes.
-The POC and parental DNA samples will be collected.
-If it is necessary for the purpose of determining the pathogenicity of sequence variants from the trio, collecting DNA samples from other family members after consent will also be considered.
-The study team may also request DNA or POC tissues from a prior pregnancy loss(es) if available.
-Aim 2: A whole genome sequencing (WGS) at the Yale Center for Genome Analysis (YCGA) will be performed and bioinformatic analyses to identify pathogenic variants in included trios will performed as well.
-Pathogenic variants will be comprehensively defined and fully annotated variant maps in all included trios to provide the substrate for subsequent novel gene discovery, and ultimately, the development of clinical diagnostic tests will be generated.
+The following specific aims are proposed: Aim 1: Collect clinically well-characterized samples from two distinct cohorts of participants with unexplained recurrent pregnancy loss (RPL). - Cohort A will consist of trios (product of conception (POC), biological mother, and biological father) with unexplained RPL.
+Specifically, a cohort of up to 500 rigorously phenotyped trios will be recruited, for which couples' RPL is not attributable to known causes.
+POC tissues and parental DNA samples (blood or saliva) will be collected.
+If necessary for the purpose of determining the pathogenicity of sequence variants identified in the trio, collecting DNA samples from other family members after consent will also be considered.
+The study team may also request DNA or POC tissues from prior pregnancy loss(es) if available. - Cohort B will consist of up to 100 women with a history of three or more pregnancy losses, with or without a liveborn child, and no known etiology.
+For these participants, DNA samples (blood or saliva) will be collected from the mothers.
+If high-impact variants are identified, DNA samples from parents or siblings may be collected for segregation analysis after consent.
+Aim 2: Whole genome sequencing (WGS) will be performed at the Yale Center for Genome Analysis (YCGA), along with bioinformatic analyses to identify pathogenic variants in both cohorts.
+For Cohort A, analyses will focus on pathogenic variants identified in RPL trios, and for Cohort B, analyses will focus on variants associated with maternal effect genes in the mothers.
+Pathogenic variants will be comprehensively defined, and fully annotated variant maps will be generated for all included samples to provide the substrate for subsequent novel gene discovery and, ultimately, the development of clinical diagnostic tests.